Glastonbury's Silver Hayes announces 2023 line-up and "next evolution"

 Today (April 13), Glastonbury has detailed its plans for Silver Hayes where “forward-thinking electronic artists, debate, technology and club culture fuse together to explore the future of tomorrow”.

-To mark the 10th anniversary of the area, while ushering in its “next evolution”, Silver Hayes will this year introduce “three new stage creations”.
+To mark the 10th anniversary of the dance music area, while ushering in its “next evolution”, Silver Hayes will this year introduce “three new stage creations”.

 ‘The Levels’ is described as “a new open-air nightclub inspired by the crossover of architecture, lighting and experimental musical art forms”.
 ‘The Information’ stage, meanwhile, will serve as “a powerful platform for urgent debate, putting forward-thinking conversation side-by-side with contemporary electronic music programming”.